SSE, TotalEnergies to offer companies shorter renewable power contracts from Seagreen

-LONDON, Aug 2 (Reuters) - SSE (SSE.L) and TotalEnergies (TTEF.PA) will later this year launch tenders offering corporate customers power from their Seagreen offshore wind project for five-year terms, around half the length of most renewable power purchase agreements.
+LONDON (Reuters) - SSE and TotalEnergies will later this year launch tenders offering corporate customers power from their Seagreen offshore wind project for five-year terms, around half the length of most renewable power purchase agreements.

 Renewable power purchase agreements (PPAs) are an increasingly common way for large companies to secure clean energy and meet their climate targets, but typically have durations of 10 years or more.